 New York was the site of a ton of great memories, both on Long Island and in Buffalo, on this date in National Hockey League history.
-With this being the final day of hockey before the Christmas break for nearly 50 years, there have been many big moments.
+With this being the final day of hockey before the Christmas break for nearly 50 years (2021-22 being the only exception), there have been many big moments.
 Buckle up and enjoy our daily trip through the decades.

 All About the Islanders

 Denis Potvin scored a goal and had two assists on Dec.
 23, 1977, in the New York Islanders’ 7-5 loss at the Montreal Canadiens.
 He became the first defenseman in franchise history to score 100 goals.
 He retired with 310 career goals, the fifth-most in NHL history by a blueliner.

 One year later, on Dec.
 23, 1978, Bryan Trottier had a record-setting night during the Islanders’ 9-4 victory over the New York Rangers.
 After scoring the contest’s opening goal, he scored three goals and assisted on three others in the Islanders’ seven-goal explosion during the second period.
 His six points in the middle frame set a league record for the most in a single period.
 He finished his huge evening with five goals and three assists.
 The Isles took a 16-game unbeaten streak (12-0-4) into the Christmas break.